Monday, April 25, 2011

 Here's a quick demo.

-First, either copy and paste the code from GitHub, or run the following command in R to source the function from the web:
+First, either copy and paste the code from GitHub, or run the following commands in R to download and source the code from GitHub (you can't directly read from https in R, so you have to download the file first, the source it).
+Note the command is different on Mac vs Windows.

-Next, load some GWAS results, and take a look at the relevant columns.
+Next, load some GWAS results, and take a look at the relevant columns (same as above, download first then read locally from disk).
 This is standard output from PLINK's --assoc option.
-This may take a minute or so (~ 20MB file):

 head(subset(results, select=c(SNP, CHR, BP, P)))